stx-advox/land/_posts/2022-10-13-channel-name-change.md

 - We also work alongside Native Two Row Wampum councils for guidance in matrilineal organization.

-- These structures that gave rise to the modern concepts of representative democracy, decentralized autonomous confederation etc.
+- These structures that gave rise to the modern concepts of representative democracy, decentralized autonomous confederation etc.'

 body2:
   - title: "Register For Gov Call Invite"